 But we wake up when it counts, show support silently, tune in to the radio at 4:00 AM, read comments on shared pieces and quietly feel proud.

 The interview call came in 10 mins past the time I was told.
-I paced the tiny patio, blowing into my thumbs, practising deep breathing and thinking happy thoughts.
+I paced the tiny patio, blowing into my thumbs, practicing deep breathing and thinking happy thoughts.
 The trees swayed in the mild breeze.
 I felt calm.
 Zen.

 For twenty minutes I participated in a conversation that made me think, process what was said and then reply.
 I held on to the phone long past the interview just savoring the moment.
 I walked inside feeling good.